metamellow/gm/README.md

 # Notes 🔥

+- THIS REPO WILL BE OUTDATED (and a new one will be used -- and this will act to forward)
 - This is the repository for the Bank of Nowhere website!
 - This repository is being synced through fleek onto IPFS and then sent to ENS bankofnowhere.eth